Max Lynar Louden: Biography

-He was born in 1869 as Max Scheimangk in Staupitz, Imperial Germany.
+Louden was born in 1869 in Staupitz, North German Confederation.
 He studied at a military academy but never graduated.
 He then migrated to the United States in 1890.
 He at first passed himself off as Max de Chimang in Poughkeepsie, New York where he organized a Schützenbund and fled with the money he collected from a charity event.

-On August 29, 1911 he got his license to marry Lalia Florence Allendorf.
+On August 29, 1911, he got his license to marry Lalia Florence Allendorf.

-In 1915 he was convicted of bigamy and sentenced to Sing Sing.
+In 1916, Louden was convicted of bigamy and sentenced to six months to three years at Sing Sing Prison.
+Following his release in 1919, he was charged with attempted forgery.
+Louden pleaded guilty and was sentenced to another 3 years in prison.